ttdennis/fpicker/README.md

   writes the payload to stdin and receives the mutated payload from stdout.
 Due to its shallow implementation it has quite a performance impact.

+### USB devices

+Using the `-D usb` device option, Frida will pick the first local USB device, e.g. an iPhone or Android phone.

 ### Network devices
 With option `-D remote` it is possible to fuzz a process running on a network device.
 For this, the remote device must be running `frida-server`.
 As a sample configuration, use SSH with port